The Strategic Importance of Ports and Coastal Regions for Norman Expansion

 Shipbuilding and Fleet Composition

 After the conquest, the Normans maintained a standing naval force known as the ship fyrd in England, which was called upon annually to patrol the Channel.
 This force was not a professional navy in the modern sense but rather a system of military obligation: coastal towns and landholders were required to provide ships and crews for a set number of days each year.
 The Cinque Ports—Hastings, Romney, Hythe, Dover, and Sandwich—were granted special privileges in exchange for providing naval service.
-This arrangement ensured that the Crown had access to a ready fleet without the cost of maintaining a permanent navy.
+These five ports supplied 57 ships each year, manned by 21 men per vessel, a substantial commitment that ensured the Crown had access to a ready fleet without the cost of maintaining a permanent navy.
+The system was so effective that it remained in place for over four centuries, forming the foundation of England’s medieval naval power.

 Patrol and Defense Operations

 Norman fleets conducted regular patrols to intercept pirates, monitor enemy movements, and protect merchant vessels.
 The Wardens of the Cinque Ports oversaw these operations, coordinating the deployment of ships along the southeast coast.
 During periods of heightened threat, such as during the Anarchy or the reign of Stephen, the fleet was mobilized to block invasion routes.
 The Normans also used their ships to enforce blockades against hostile ports, cutting off trade and supplies to rebel strongholds.
-For example, Robert of Normandy’s fleet successfully blockaded the ports of Maine and Brittany during conflicts with rival lords.
+For example, Robert of Normandy’s fleet successfully blockaded the ports of Maine and Brittany during conflicts with rival lords, and in 1088, William Rufus used the Cinque Ports fleet to intercept ships carrying mercenaries for the rebellious Bishop Odo of Bayeux.

 Fortifications and Castle Building